 Furthermore, the containerization aspect of virtual mobility has implications for the MIMs, which can be centralized to corporate systems and be handled entirely on the backend without impacting the physical device itself.
 Keeping all processes except basic image processing in the corporate infrastructure cloud also means compute-intensive operations can still be directed by even the lowest-resource devices.

 Finally, since virtual mobility can run on any device, it forms a natural foundation for UEM because it brings a virtual environment to every device, from the smartphone to the desktop to the embedded systems with visual outputs.
-This unifies the environment for all devices making it much easier for employees to seamless switch between them while also retaining data protections.
+This unifies the environment for all devices making it much easier for employees to seamlessly switch between them while also retaining data protections.